NexusTools/Chesty/README.md

 * Potential chest upgrades based on the IronChests, which could be increase size and the base armor of Chesty.
 * Potentially a way to have Chesty help defend.
 Or maybe once Chesty's owner dies he becomes rabid and begins killing everything.
 * Potentially let you right click on a chest with the Sceptre of Chests to automatically clone that one into a Chesty.
+* A garbage slot (suggested that it 'poops' it out in some way)
+* Picks up nearby items (Possible a checkbox to enable this, somehow?)